 Perfect Plants offers the ‘Jane’ magnolia, which is a cross between the lily magnolia, M. liliiflora ‘Nigra’, and one of the star magnolias, M. stellata ‘Rosea’.
 ‘Jane’ flowers a couple weeks later than the star and saucer types, which reduces the chance of damage from a late frost.

-In fall the leaves turn purplish and the bright red fruits make their own statement.
-Perfect Plants has the typical white flowered dogwood and also one with pink flowers.
-Both of these early spring bloomers make outstanding lawn ornaments.
+In fall the leaves turn purplish and the bright red fruits make their own statement – perfect fall color.
+Perfect Plants has the typical white flowered dogwood tree and also one with pink flowers.
+Both of these early spring blooming trees make outstanding lawn ornaments.

 The beautiful Taiwan flowering cherry tree (Prunus campanulata) blooms in late winter and very early spring with neon pink clouds of joy.
 This is probably the first tree to bloom in most areas.
 Growing 15-25 feet tall and wide, Taiwan cherry is considered the most beautiful of the many flowering cherries.

 There are several species of native American wild plums that bloom very early in the spring.
 Our favorites are Chickasaw plum (Prunus angustifolia) and Flatwoods plum (P. umbellata).
 These two species are so similar, we treat them as one.
 They both have pure white blooms that open before the leaves.
 Look for these harbingers of spring along road shoulders and fields throughout the eastern United States.
 Perfect Plants also has a few plum varieties you might be interested in that are early spring blooming trees.